jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 layout: post
 title: Building BeagleBone Black Systems with Yocto
 description: "Building customized systems for the BeagleBone Black using tools from the Yocto Project"
-date: 2016-08-13 17:00:00
+date: 2016-08-22 03:50:00
 categories: beaglebone
 tags: [linux, beaglebone, yocto]
 ---

 Building systems for [BeagleBone Black][bbb] and [BeagleBone Green][bbg] boards using tools from the [Yocto Project][Yocto].

-The [meta-bbb][meta-bbb] *layer* generates some basic systems with packages that support C, C++, [Qt5][qt], Perl and Python development, the languages and tools I commonly use.
+The [meta-bbb][meta-bbb] layer generates some basic systems with packages that support C, C++, [Qt5][qt], Perl and Python development, the languages and tools I commonly use.
 Other languages are supported of course.

-I use this layer as a template when starting new *BeagleBone* projects.
+I use this layer as a template when starting new BeagleBone projects.

 ### System Info

 The Yocto version is `2.1.1` the `[krogoth]` branch.

-The `4.4.17` Linux kernel comes from the [linux-stable][linux-stable] repository.
+The `4.4.19` Linux kernel comes from the [linux-stable][linux-stable] repository.

 The [u-boot][uboot] version is `2016.07`.